Palliative Care Certification and Accreditation

 - A service of an existing setting such as a physician practice, Assisted Living Facility, or SNF, etc.

 - A service of a currently accredited hospice or home health agency, or

 Accreditation Commission for Health Care: Palliative Care Distinction.
 This additional recognition focuses on patient and family centered care that optimizes quality of life throughout the continuum of illness by addressing physical, intellectual, emotional, social, and spiritual needs and facilitating patient autonomy, access to information, and choice.
 ACHC Palliative Care Standards are based on the National Consensus Project Clinical Practice Guidelines for Quality Palliative Care.
 The provider must have ACHC Home Health Accreditation to earn a Distinction in Palliative Care.

 Physician: American Academy of Hospice and Palliative Medicine can provide you with the most up-to-date information on certification for hospice and palliative medicine physicians.

-Nurse: Hospice and Palliative Nursing Association currently offers five hospice and palliative certification exams for advanced practice nurses, registered nurses, pediatric palliative nurses, nursing assistants, and those dealing with perinatal loss.
-They also maintain two other hospice and palliative credentials for licensed practical/vocational nurses and administrators.
+Nurse: The Hospice and Palliative Credentialing Center (HPCC) offers six hospice and palliative certification exams for advanced practice nurses, advanced social workers, registered nurses, pediatric nurses, licensed/vocational practice nurses, and nursing assistants.
+HPCC maintains two other hospice and palliative credentials for administrators and perinatal loss.